trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 87_eu.md

 1. Subheading [8708 22](/subheadings/8708220000-80) covers:

-    (a) front windscreens (windshields), rear windows and other windows, framed; and
+   - a. front windscreens (windshields), rear windows and other windows, framed; and

-    (b) front windscreens (windshields), rear windows and other windows, whether or not framed, incorporating heating devices or other electrical or electronic devices,
+   - b. front windscreens (windshields), rear windows and other windows, whether or not framed, incorporating heating devices or other electrical or electronic devices

    when suitable for use solely or principally with the motor vehicles of heading [8701](/headings/8701) to [8705](/headings/8705).